DevlessTeam/docs/services.md

 Services is a core concept in DevLess.
 You can create your own basic services easily.
 But many of the services available at the [service hub](/using_services.md) have much more functionality.
 Let's take a look at how you can extend services with additional functionality.

+## Video guide

+As many other pages in this documentation, there is a video guide to go along with it.
+It's [right here!](https://youtu.be/tS6-tS3yjLc)

 ## Workflow

 The workflow for extending services goes something like this: